akruvi/salesforce-simple-trigger-framework/README.md

 Create a new record.
 In the Master Label field, enter the name of your trigger handler class (for example: MyTriggerHandler).
 Use the checkboxes to activate or deactivate specific trigger events.

+Triggers can be deactivated globally, for a single username, profile, role, or permission set.
+Use the Applies To (Type) and Applies To (Value) to control this.
+For example, to deactivate a trigger for the System Administrator profile, select:
+Applies To (Type): Profile
+Applies To (Value): System Administrator

+In the event of a clash (for example, one controller affects a user's profile and another affects their role), then the most restrictive options win (disabled triggers win over enabled ones).

 ## About Uni-Directional Record Synchronisation

 This feature allows you to create a trigger on any object that creates a parallel, always-synchronised record in another object.